Comparing AI Integration Approaches: Microsoft Copilot, Custom AI Solutions, and Copilot Customisation

 Strengths

-- Seamless integration: Copilot can be used across the whole Microsoft 365 suite.
-Early studies into Copilot’s users showed that they spent an average of 11% less time reading emails and edited 10% more documents, implying an increased focus on high-value tasks.2
+• Seamless integration: Copilot can be used across the whole Microsoft 365 suite, providing intelligent suggestions to enhance productivity.
+Early studies into Copilot’s users showed that they spent an average of 11% less time reading emails and edited 10% more documents, implying an increased focus on high-value tasks.

-- High-level security: All of Microsoft’s AI products, including Copilot, offer a high standard of security to ensure business data is always protected.
-Any information contained within prompts or retrieved by the AI tool is kept within the Microsoft 365 service boundary, and held in line with responsible AI use principles.3
+• High-level security: All of Microsoft’s AI products, including Copilot, offer a high standard of security to ensure business data is always protected.
+Any information contained within prompts or retrieved by the AI tool is kept within the Microsoft 365 service boundary, and held in line with responsible AI use principles.

 Weaknesses

-- Subscription requirements: Copilot users will require an existing Microsoft 365 subscription as well as a Copilot Business Standard or Copilot Business Premium subscription.
+• Subscription requirements: Copilot users will require an existing Microsoft 365 subscription as well as a Copilot Business Standard or Copilot Business Premium subscription.
+Users on the free plan have limited access to advanced features and functionalities.

 Custom Azure AI Service solutions

 The Azure AI Service is a portfolio of AI tools designed to deliver specialised, tailored, and advanced AI solutions.
+Custom GPTs allow for tailored AI experiences, enhancing user interactions.
 Unlike Copilot, Azure AI Service is aimed at experienced developers and data scientists and can be deeply integrated into existing business software.
+These solutions often leverage large language models to provide advanced AI capabilities.
 The Azure AI Service includes:

 Strengths

-- Tailored user experiences: Fine-tuning an AI model accessed through Azure AI Service gives businesses a highly tailored yet cost-effective solution.
+Tailored user experiences: Fine-tuning an AI model accessed through Azure AI Service gives businesses a highly tailored yet cost-effective solution.
 Whether you’re looking for an internal tool or user-facing AI experience, you can do it all through this single service portfolio.
+Azure AI Service also excels in data analysis, providing insights and automating complex data tasks.

 Weaknesses

-- Higher costs and development time: Customising an AI tool will inevitably take more time and resources than using an off-the-shelf solution.
+Higher costs and development time: Customising an AI tool will inevitably take more time and resources than using an off-the-shelf solution.
+While Azure AI Service can solve math problems, it may require additional customization to ensure accuracy and reliability.
 Using a fine-tuned Azure AI model is, however, still significantly cheaper than building a custom AI solution from scratch.

 Copilot customisations: plugins

 Just because a tool is pre-built, however, it does not mean that it cannot be customised.
-Copilot enables customisation through the option of pre-existing or custom API plugins.
+Copilot enables customisation through the option of pre-existing or custom API plugins that seamlessly integrate with various applications.
 Preset plugins include:

 Alternatively, businesses can make their own plugins through a combination of a custom app backend, manifest, and adaptive card.
 In many ways, a tailored Copilot AI solution gives you the best of both worlds, providing a good level of customisation at a low cost.
 However, finding the right AI solution for your business should ultimately be decided based on your specific needs and requirements.